GrandEchoWhiskey/grandechowhiskey/README.md

 #### I'm currently working on a game very simmilar to zelda; on my portfolio website, and some of my python scripts.
 > Why so much work at once?
 Lua and C# isn't required as much as a good portfolio right now. 😄

+About me:
+- 👨‍💻 Taking course CS50's Introduction to Game Development.
+- 👨‍🔬 Working on a Python programm that predicts a childs bloodtype.
+- 👨‍🎓 Learning Cybersecurity at WSB in Wrocław, Poland.

 ---

 ## Projects